Some types of living arrangements aren’t covered by tenancy law.

 - situations where the tenants are family members of the owner/landlord

-- student accommodation (exceptions apply – see Section 5B of the Act on the Legislation website)(external link)
+- student accommodation (exceptions apply – see Section 5B of the Act)

 - holiday homes